DevOpsWithAlii/netflix-docker/README.md

 ### Footer
 ![Footer Screenshot](./assets/footer.png)

-``
-💡 Key Learnings
+## Key Learnings
--How to deploy a Java web app using Tomcat inside Docker -Simplifying deployment with Docker Compose
+-How to deploy a Java web app using Tomcat inside Docker.
+-Simplifying deployment with Docker Compose.
--Managing containers with a single command
+-Managing containers efficiently with a single command.
+-Understanding how WAR files can be served in Tomcat containers.